 Diversity & Inclusion Commitment

-As a school, we use “DICE,” Diversity, Inclusion, Citizenship & Equity, as the core principles of our work.
+As a school, we use “DICEE,” Diversity, Inclusion, Civic Engagement & Equity, as the core principles of our work.

-- Providing DICE professional development to our staff at least four times per year and providing opportunities for individual learning;
+- Providing identity, bias and anti-racism professional development to our staff at least four times per year and providing opportunities for individual learning;

 - Participating in programs like Lynch Leadership Academy and the UNCF-Walton Family K-12 Education Fellowship to build pipelines of strong, diverse leaders;

-- Creating hiring committees for our open roles which include interviewers of various backgrounds and experiences, and discuss how bias appears in hiring.
+- Holding hiring processes for our open roles which include interviewers of various backgrounds and experiences, and discuss how bias appears in hiring.

-- Crafting explicit policies and guidances, like our Gender Identity Policy, for our staff on how City on a Hill can support students of various experiences;
+- Crafting explicit policies and guidelines, like our Gender Identity Policy, for our staff to clearly outline how City on a Hill can support students of various experiences;

-- Holding weekly Town Meetings at all of our schools to debate;
+- Holding weekly Town Meetings to debate current events;

-- Launching the City on a Hill Equity Task Force (ETF) comprised of City on a Hill teachers, students, and support staff to act as an advisory board on the topic of equity;
+- Running the City on a Hill Equity Task Force (ETF) comprised of City on a Hill teachers, students, and support staff to act as an advisory board on the topic of equity;

-- Using the RAPID Framework as a means of ensuring all staff have the opportunity to submit recommended changes to improve our schools.
+- Creating clear decision making frameworks as a means of ensuring all staff have the opportunity to submit recommended changes to improve our school.